instinctive/edu-advent-2024/src/day15.md

         , i /= Empty ]
 ```

-We get the robot position, the walls array, and the set of blocks.o
+We get the robot position, the walls array, and the set of blocks.

 ```haskell
     (robot, walls, blocks) = runST do